-If you're unable to connect to an Adobe.com online service, such as Acrobat.com or Photoshop.com, use these steps to identify and resolve the issue.
+If you are unable to connect to an Adobe.com online service, such as Acrobat.com or Photoshop.com, use these solutions to identify and resolve the issue.

 Try to access another website, such as Google.com.
-If you can't access another website, then you could need to repair your Internet connection.
+If you can't access another website, you might need to repair your Internet connection.
 Or, contact your ISP (Internet Service Provider) to determine if your service is down.

 Firewall software can block connections to a website.

 If you get a security alert when you try to access the online service, select the Allow option.

 Alternatively, disable the firewall software and try to access the online service.
 For instructions, see the firewall software documentation.
 If disabling the software firewall resolves the issue, configure the software to allow access to the online service.
 For instructions, see the firewall software documentation.